-Core Text - Torah 4: BeMidbar - The Book of Numbers BIB700 2 graduate credits Requires Hebrew 8 or above
+Core Text - Torah 4: BeMidbar - The book of Numbers

 This course on the Book of Numbers (BeMidbar) will focus on crises of leadership in the Wilderness.
 This period tracks the transition of the Israelites from being slaves in Egypt to their formation as a self-determining nation, prepared to settle the land.
 We will grapple with the complaint narratives, challenges to Moses' prophecy, the spies report, Korah's rebellion, and the social and legal innovations in settling the Promised Land.
 We will engage in a wide-range of sources - from Tannaitic Midrash (Sifre) and classic Medieval exegesis to source criticism - with an eye to broadening our reading strategies.
 Students will also be invited to extend and personalize issues of leadership, in anticipation of their own transition to "Rabbanut."